-Referees should address their comments primarily to each of the following, and base their judgment on them:
+Please address your comments primarily to each of the following, and base your judgment on them:

-- I. Comments on the proposal.
+- I. Comments on the proposed research

 - II.
-Comments on the researchers.
+Comments on the researchers

 - III.
-Comments on how the proposal could be improved.
+Comments on how the proposal could be improved (optional).

-I. Comments on the proposal
+- I. Comments on the proposed research

-The excellence of the proposed research.
-This should incorporate: interdisciplinarity, through new researcher and institutional links; the potential of the research for significant scholarly impact due to its novelty, originality, insight and ambition; rigour of the proposed research; development of research skills; and, where a referee feels comfortable commenting on Vision Mātauranga, how the proposal has addressed this aspect.
+The overall excellence of the proposed research.
+This should incorporate:

+- o interdisciplinarity, through new researcher and institutional links - the potential of the research for quantifiable impacts due to its novelty, originality, insight and ambition - the rigour of the proposed research - development of research skills and, where you have comfort doing so:

-- Excellence may be determined by consideration of the merit of the proposed research, its design and planning, and how it compares with other Aotearoa New Zealand or international research in the same field. - Interdisciplinarity: Your assessment should consider whether the proposed research will significantly expand research possibilities and ambition through new researcher and institutional links. - Your assessment of the potential for significant scholarly impact of the research should consider whether the work outlined in sections 3A to 3G of the proposal will significantly contribute to advances in theoretical understanding, develop new methodologies, contribute to new knowledge, and / or lead to advancement in a field by cross-fertilisation with ideas and results from another field. - Rigour: Often the design and planning of a programme of research determines its success.
+- o the potential for economic, environmental or health benefits to New Zealand - the rationale for the research to be carried out in New Zealand - o how the proposal has addressed Vision Mātauranga (if applicable). - Interdisciplinarity: Your assessment should consider whether the proposed research will significantly expand research possibilities and ambition through new researcher and institutional links. - Your assessment of the potential for quantifiable impacts of the research should consider whether the work outlined in sections 3a-3f of the proposal will significantly contribute to advances in theoretical understanding, develop new methodologies, contribute to new knowledge, and/or lead to advancement in a field by cross-fertilisation with ideas and results from another field. - Rigour of the proposed research: Often the design and planning of a programme of research determines its success.
 Good design and planning are determined by whether the overall proposal and its specific objectives have a clear focus, and the methods and experimental or sampling design are rigorous and likely to produce high quality results.
-Specific methodologies are described in section 3E. - Development of research skills: The Roles and Resources section of the proposal form (3I) asks applicants to identify the resources and skills available or needed to conduct the research; and the Personnel table in section 4 lists the time contributions of everyone involved in the proposed research.
-Please comment on these aspects where appropriate. - You may comment, if you feel comfortable in doing so, on the proposal's Vision Mātauranga component.
-For an explanation of, and more information on, Vision Mātauranga, please see Appendix I. Please note, there is no requirement for referees to comment on this aspect.
+Specific methodologies are described in section 3E.

+• Development of research skills: The Roles and Resources section of the proposal (section 3k) asks applicants to identify the resources and skills available or needed to conduct the research; and the Personnel table in section 4 lists the time contributions of everyone involved in the proposed research.
+Please comment on these aspects where appropriate.